1. Transnational cooperation helps to reduce disparities and increases cohesion

 New skills for social workers in Lithuania and beyond

-More information about the project SEMPRE.
+More information about the projects SEMPRE and SEMPRE Accelerators.